bschmalb/adyen_flutter_dropin/README.md

           },
           shopperReference: <YouShopperReference>,
           // 'adyencheckout://bundleIdentifier/something'
+          // but can be anything you want, your backend just needs to redicret to this url after payment
           returnUrl: 'adyencheckout://com.example.app/payment',
           // only allowed environments: LIVE_US, LIVE_AUSTRALIA, LIVE_EUROPE
           // add more environments at /adyen_flutter/android/src/main/kotlin/app/adyen/flutter_adyen/FlutterAdyenPlugin.kt